TEXTPOWER/TextKey-SampleSite/README.md

 ### Monitor client side via polling to see if the TextKey was received and verify a valid TextKey

-The `showTKModal` (i.e. in textkey.js) handles all of the elements of both polling and verification.
+The `showTKModal` (i.e. in `textkey.js`) handles all of the elements of both polling and verification.
 Upon completion it will call either the `loginSuccess` JS function or the `loginFailed` JS function.

-The verification handler is trigger via the `validateTextKey` JS function.
+The verification handler is triggered via the `validateTextKey` JS function.
 It makes a server side request to make sure that the TextKey received was from the correct phone and that the Verification Code is also correct.

 The code in `login.php` that handles this verification is as follows: